touqeerShah/stable-coin/README.md

 4. we create two contract Stable ERC20 coin and Engine
 5. we set threshold to let said %150  to collateral mean we never all system to be go down to this if it happend we liquidated coin to make it stable token price
     - Ask someone to liqiuidated there coin in return he will recevied reward of collateral which always more then the actual coint values to motivate user to make system stable
-6. to run network local you `avvil` it give you network some as `hardhat node`
+6. to run network local you `anvil` it give you network some as `hardhat node`
 7. compile `forge build`
 8. Run Specfic Test `forge test -m nameOfFunction`  and `-vvv` for get more details in case of fail  Local or if one chain `forge test -m nameOfFunction --fork-url $SEPOLIA_RPC_RUL`
 9. To check test coverage and analys contract ` forge coverage`